rapid7/propsd/docs/getting-started/configuration.md

   The following keys are available:

   * `level` - The level to log at.
 Valid values are "debug", "verbose", "info", "warn", and "error".
-Each log level encompases all the ones below it.
+Each log level encompasses all the ones below it.
 So "debug" is the most verbose and "error" is the least verbose.
 Defaults to "info".